llms.txt Best Practices: The Most Common Mistakes and How to Avoid Them

 Specify the date

-A ## Last Updated section helps AI systems assess how current the information is.
+A ## Last Updated section helps assess how current the information is.
 Format: YYYY-MM or YYYY-MM-DD.

-Warning: Do not use the date as decoration — if the update date is two years ago but the products have changed since then, that is a warning signal for AI systems.
+Warning: Do not use the date as decoration – if the update date is two years ago but the products have changed since then, the file no longer reflects reality.

 llms-full.txt – when it makes sense

-llms-full.txt is the optional extension to llms.txt: it contains the complete content of the most important pages in a form optimised for LLMs.
+llms-full.txt is the optional extension to llms.txt: it contains the complete content of the most important pages.
 The difference lies in purpose:

 • llms.txt: Structured overview – who you are, what you offer, how to reach you

-• llms-full.txt: Complete content — all relevant texts so an LLM can answer without further crawling
+• llms-full.txt: Complete content – all relevant texts in one file

 When is llms-full.txt worth it?

-llms-full.txt makes sense when your website has substantial content that should regularly be used as a source:
+llms-full.txt makes sense when your website has substantial content:

 • Documentation pages and knowledge bases